-What is trochanteric bursitis?
+What is GTPS?

-The hip is exposed to significant amounts of tension, and the fluid-filled bursa function as ‘cushioning sacks’ which help to protect your bones and soft tissue from damage.
-Sometimes, the bursa can become inflamed as a result of either an acute injury or excessive friction.
-The resulting pain and inflammation can contribute to the development of bursitis within the hips, which can be quite debilitating and require professional diagnosis and treatment.
+Within the hip, there are numerous tendons and bones surrounded by bursa which are essentially ‘cushioning sacks’ which help to reduce friction between these different tissues.
+Sometimes, the bursa and the surrounding tendons can become inflamed as a result of either an acute injury or excessive load.
+The resulting pain and inflammation can contribute to the development of GTPS, which can be quite debilitating and require professional diagnosis and treatment.

-Symptoms of Hip Bursitis
+Symptoms of GTPS

 - Dull or burning pain which is exacerbated by physical activity (e.g. walking, running, cycling, standing for long periods etc).

 If you notice any of the above, you should schedule an appointment as soon as possible with a physiotherapist.
-Upon diagnosis, we will assist in minimising your discomfort and getting you on track for a full recovery.
+Upon diagnosis, we will assist in minimising your discomfort and getting you on track to a full recovery.

-Diagnosis of Bursitis
+Diagnosis of GTPS